continuous-symmetry-measure/proteincsm/README.md

 `pip install proteincsm`

-You can also install Protein CSM from the source.
+You can also install ProteinCSM from the source.

 ## CITATIONS

-Please cite Protein CSM using the following:
+Please cite ProteinCSM using the following:

 proteincsm: